finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

             var apiInstance = new PostingModulesApi(config);
             var scope = "scope_example";  // string | The scope of the Posting Module to be updated. var code = "code_example";  // string | The code of the Posting Module to be updated.
-Together with the scope this uniquely identifies the Posting Module. var postingModuleDetails = new PostingModuleDetails(); // PostingModuleDetails | The details to be updated for the posting module.
+Together with the scope this uniquely identifies the Posting Module. var postingModuleDetails = new PostingModuleDetails(); // PostingModuleDetails | The new details for the Posting Module.

             try
             {
-                // [EXPERIMENTAL] UpdatePostingModuleDetails: Update a Posting Module details PostingModuleResponse result = apiInstance.UpdatePostingModuleDetails(scope, code, postingModuleDetails);
+                // [EXPERIMENTAL] SetPostingModuleDetails: Set the details of a Posting Module PostingModuleResponse result = apiInstance.SetPostingModuleDetails(scope, code, postingModuleDetails);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling PostingModulesApi.UpdatePostingModuleDetails: " + e.Message);
+                Debug.Print("Exception when calling PostingModulesApi.SetPostingModuleDetails: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }